January 17, 2019

 Start by posting a clear job description that includes all expectations and daily job duties.
 Let potential job seekers know if you expect them to publish and edit their own articles or if they'll be joining a larger editorial team.
 Make sure to emphasize any skills necessary to write content including experience with software or other products such as WordPress.

-Search engine optimization (SEO) is key to driving organic traffic and a great content writer can help you reach your marketing goals.
+Search engine optimization (SEO) is key to driving organic traffic and a great content writer can help you reach your digital marketing goals.
 You can also hire a writer to create a social media content strategy to reach new customers.

 Blog writing and content writing tailored to social media channels require different skills.
 Taking the time to establish what type of content you expect will help you find the ideal candidate to fit your needs.